 When shopping for a compact camping stove for your campervan (or otherwise), there are more than a few suitable options.
 Comparing butane vs propane stoves has many nuances, such as fuel consumption rate, the temperatures they’re suited for, weight, and cost.
-Below are great car camping options for both butane and propane stoves, and their corresponding benefits.
+All three can function fine in a campervan setting, but let’s break down the science of each fuel.

 I owned several backpacking stoves and two-burner propane camping stoves before we set out on our van-venture, but I came across this Iwatani stovetop and loved the idea of a true stovetop burner in a relatively small package.
 I stand by my decision, as having it for the trip was incredibly convenient, there’s no real “set up” or fumbling around looking for lighters, and it fits into a folding plactic carrying case.
 But there are a few drawbacks you should know; here’s the breakdown:

 Pro: Easy to use and more compact than a two-burner camping stove.
 Produces a high heat all the way down to a light simmer.
 Extremely stable when using larger pots and pans.
 The burner and its metal plate simply rests on top of the rest of the heating element, meaning it is easy to clean.
 The stove itself is affordable, and the butane fuel is moderately available at camping stores, Walmart, etc.

 Cons: It’s only one burner, obviously, so you’ll have to plan your meals accordingly (See Here for a good list of cheap one-pan meals).
 Walmart/Target/etc frequently seemed to be out of stock of butane in California, while always having a healthy supply of propane (below).
 Lastly, it takes a good 5 – 10 minutes for the burner to cool off before you can place it back into its plastic carrying case without fear of melting the inside.